-2.2.1 Steviol glycosides specifications
+2.3.1 Steviol glycosides specifications

-Permissions for food additives are also linked to their specifications as listed in Schedule 3, due to section 1.1.1-15.
-The issue of steviol glycosides specifications is discussed in detail in section 2.4.1 of SD1.

-The conclusion is that at this present time there are no primary or secondary sources of specifications in Schedule 3 for the food additive steviol glycosides that permit any extracted steviol glycoside from the stevia leaf.
+Permissions for food additives are linked to their specifications as listed in Schedule 3, due to section 1.1.1-15.
+Steviol glycosides specifications are discussed in section 2.4.1 of SD1, which concludes that there are no primary or secondary sources of specifications in Schedule 3 for the food additive steviol glycosides that permit any extracted steviol glycoside from the stevia leaf.
 Current JECFA, FCC and European specifications all have a defined list of identified steviol glycosides.
-At its June 2016 meeting JECFA established a new tentative specification along the same lines as this Application but this specification may not be finalised until 2018.
-That is because JECFA has requested further work and information be received by the end of 2017 which will be discussed at JECFA's mid-2018 meeting.
-Because of this delay, FSANZ needs to include new specifications to cover the requests of this Application in Schedule 3.
-The FSANZ specification could be removed when the JECFA tentative specification is made final, provided it covers all extracted steviol glycosides.
+At its June 2016 meeting, JECFA established a new tentative specification, titled "Steviol glycosides from Stevia rebaudiana Bertoni".
+However, this specification may not be finalised until 2018 because JECFA has requested further work and information (analytical method and analysis results from commercial samples).
+This work is due to JECFA by the end of 2017and will be discussed at JECFA's meeting mid-2018.
+Because there are no current specifications in Schedule 3 that address the Applicant's steviol glycosides preparations, FSANZ needed to develop a new specification to be added to Schedule 3.
+Providing the final JECFA specification covers all extracted steviol glycosides and is consistent with the FSANZ specification, then the FSANZ specification can be removed at a later date.

-FSANZ is therefore proposing that a new specification be added to Schedule 3, (S3-36).
+The draft variation contains this new specification, being S3-35.
 This specification consists of the following:

-- It is based on the basic structure of the current JECFA, FCC and European steviol glycosides specifications but is broader to include any steviol glycoside extracted from the stevia leaf.
-For this reason structures of individual steviol glycosides have not been provided in the new specifications. - The title is commensurate with the new proposed JECFA specification to make it explicit that the steviol glycosides are extracted from the stevia leaf, as there is new technology available to produce steviol glycosides such as via fermentations. - Includes a definition explaining that the steviol glycosides are obtained by hot water extraction processes from the stevia leaf with subsequent purification involving ionexchange resins and recrystallisation from methanol or aqueous ethanol.
+• It is based on the basic structure of the current JECFA, FCC and European steviol glycosides specifications but is broader to include any steviol glycoside extracted from the stevia leaf.
+For this reason, structures of individual steviol glycosides have not been provided in the new specifications.

-Other specification criteria are a description of the powder, assay of the minimum percentage of steviol glycosides on the dried basis, solubility, pH, and specific purity limits.
+- The title is commensurate with the tentative JECFA specification to make it explicit that the steviol glycosides are extracted from the stevia leaf, as there is new technology available to produce steviol glycosides in other ways such as via fermentations. - Includes a definition explaining that the steviol glycosides are obtained by hot water extraction processes from the stevia leaf with subsequent purification involving ionexchange resins and recrystallisation from methanol or aqueous ethanol. - Other specification criteria are a description of the powder, assay of the minimum percentage of steviol glycosides on the dried basis, solubility, pH, and specific purity limits.
 All these requirements are the same as those in the current JECFA, FCC and European specifications.